Sly-Ry/shop-shop/README.md

     Using the useLazyQuery Hook to handle delayed requests.

+    Generated product, price, and checkout session IDs by using the Stripe API.

+    Captured a completed order by saving IndexedDB data in your MongoDB database.

+    Used the useLazyQuery Hook to delay executing a GraphQL query.

+    Used the React Context API to implement a Redux-like store.

+    Wrote Redux-like actions and reducers with the necessary tests in place.

+    Used global state across multiple React components.

+    Used IndexedDB within a React component.

+    Cached server-side data using IndexedDB.

 NOTES

 * Note that the starter code for this module includes a service worker.
 The service worker inclusion is no longer the default behavior for the most recent version of the create-react-app utility.
 When using this utility in the future to make an app from scratch, remember that some additional arguments are required to add a service worker to your app.
 For more information, refer to the Create React App documentation on creating a PWA (Links to an external site.).